 1] Promotes Cardiovascular Health

-The eggplant is packed with fibre, phytonutrients and flavonoids; all of which are beneficial to one’s heart health.
+The eggplant has a lot of fiber, phytonutrients and flavonoids; all of which are beneficial to one’s heart health.
 According to the American Journal of Clinical Nutrition, as cited by Megan Ware (2015), consumption of food rich in flavonoids can actually lower the risk of mortality from cardiovascular ailments.

-The abundance of fibre and the fact only trace amounts of soluble carbohydrates are found in eggplants, make them perfect for the regulation and stabilization of glucose and insulin in the body.
+You can find only trace amounts of soluble carbohydrates and an abundance of fiber on Eggplants.
+It makes them perfect for the regulation and stabilization of glucose and insulin in the body.
 As a low-energy-dense food, you can eat eggplants without the fear of having your blood sugar spiking through the roof.

 Packed with antioxidants, the eggplant has the ability to fight of free radicals.
 Free radicals damage the cells, which in turn could mutate and turn cancerous.
 Eggplants contain the rather unique antioxidant nasunin.
 According to Yasuko Noda of the University of California Berkley, as cited by Brian Dean (2013), the said antioxidant has been discovered to be effective in protecting brain cells from free radical damage.
 It should be noted, though, that the nasunin is embedded in the skin of the eggplant, thus it should be eaten and not be peeled away or charred, to attain the optimal health benefit of the antioxidant.